top of page

 Transition to Blocks

 To simplify the transition to using starting blocks as much as possible, I like starting the athletes with the block pedal angles down to their lowest level.
-Occasionally you can find a set of starting blocks where the angle can go down to as low as 30 degrees.
-My blocks (not on the market yet) go down to as low as 20 degrees.
-I like the athlete to have the option to have the front block down to the lowest setting and maybe the rear block a little higher, ie, 40 or 45 degrees if the front block is 30.
-I find that when having both pedals down to low angles it encourages the athlete to excessively straighten the rear leg when going up into the "set" position.
+Gill Fusion blocks can go down to as low as 30 degrees, and then up to 40, 50, and 60 degrees.
+Newton and Cantabrian blocks begin at 35 degrees, then go up to 45, 55, 60, and 65 degrees.
+My blocks (not on the market yet) go down to as low as 20 degrees, then to 30 degrees, 35, 40, 45, 50, 55, and 60 degrees.
+I like the athlete to have the option to have the front block down to the lowest setting and maybe the rear block a little higher.
+For Level One blocks I like to start with the front block at 20 degrees and the rear block at about 35, then over time, gradually increase each angle.
+FYI - I find that when having both pedals down to low angles it encourages the athlete to excessively straighten the rear leg when going up into the "set" position.

 I certainly am not saying that having the block pedals set at 45 degrees is wrong.
 As a matter of fact, having the front block at 45 degrees and the rear one at a greater angle may be a great goal.
 The objective, though, should be for the athlete to react well and to explosively start and accelerate in a manner that will facilitate the best overall race.
 I simply believe that it would behoove a lot of athletes to not progress too quickly to steeper pedal angles.